capawesome-team/capacitor-app-update/README.md

 ⚡️ [Capacitor](https://capacitorjs.com/) plugin that assists with app updates.

-> 🚧 This project is currently in active development and is not ready to be used.
-Check back later.
+> 🚧 This project is currently under active development and has not yet been sufficiently tested.

 This plugin supports retrieving app update information on **Android** and **iOS**.
 Additionally, this plugin supports [in-app updates](https://developer.android.com/guide/playcore/in-app-updates) on **Android**.